 We are at one of those places this week, in our encounter with Romans, where the intensity of seriousness and greatness and ultimate significance for humankind reaches a tremendous height.
 In verse 18, we have seen that the gospel of the free gift of God’s righteousness (verses 16–17) is needed for us sinners because the wrath of God is already “being revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness.”
 Two weeks ago we took up this astoundingly (even politically) up-to-date verse and pondered the suppression of truth in the human heart that kindles the anger of God.

-What About People Who Haven’t Been Reached With the Gospel?
+What About People Who Haven’t Heard?

-Now today we see the apostle Paul answering an objection.
+Now today, we see the apostle Paul answering an objection.
 The objection is this: “You say, Paul, that the wrath of God is being revealed in history against humankind because the truth of God is suppressed by the human heart.
 Well, what about those who don’t have the truth of God?
 Don’t they have a legitimate excuse to protest God’s anger?
 How can it be right for God to be angry at people, and punish people for suppressing a truth that they never had?”
 That’s the objection that Paul is answering here, in verses 19–21.

 It’s a question that many of you have asked.
 What about people who have not yet been reached by the gospel of Christ?
 How are they held accountable before God?
 Paul will deal with this question again in chapter two (verses 11–16).
 For example, in Romans 2:11–12 he says, “There is no partiality with God.
 For all who have sinned without the Law will also perish without the Law, and all who have sinned under the Law will be judged by the Law.”
 You see that this is the same question he is answering in chapter one.
 How does God deal with people who have different levels of exposure to divine truth?